danielamar101/motherstream/README.md

 # Motherstream

-The Motherstream hosts a containeried frontend and backend.
-The backend is responsible for RTMP hooks that are triggered upon a request to stream to [SRS](https://github.com/ossrs/srs).
+The Motherstream hosts a frontend and backend.
+The backend is responsible for RTMP hooks that are triggered upon a request to stream to [SRS](https://github.com/ossrs/srs) as well as many other endpoints to control the stream queue.
 The frontend allows users to create an account that generates them a stream key.
 That stream key can then be used to authenticate to the motherstream stream queue.
 Once a user is in the front of the queue, the user's stream is forwarded to a streaming platform.

-(TODO: Multistream across platforms)
+(WIP: Multistream across platforms)

-It is designed to assist with automated stream management for livestreams where multiple users can export to one stream, almost entirely uninterrupted.
+It is designed to assist with automated stream management for livestreams where multiple users can export to one stream, entirely uninterrupted.

 ## Architecture Diagram